 Vietnam.vn - Nền tảng quảng bá Việt Nam

-Thanh Long Islet continues to erode, affecting people's lives
+Thanh Long islet continues to erode, affecting the lives of local people.

-On the evening of October 23, a section of the dike at Thanh Long islet (Quoi Thien commune, Vinh Long province) suffered a serious landslide, flooding many orchards, threatening to damage property, houses and directly affecting the lives of people on the islet.
+On the evening of October 23, a section of the embankment at Thanh Long islet (Quoi Thien commune, Vinh Long province) suffered a serious landslide, causing water to flood many orchards, threatening to damage property and houses, and directly affecting the lives of people on the islet.

 Báo Tin TứcBáo Tin Tức24/10/2025